-The order, lasting for a minimun of two years, lists what they must stop doing.
+The order, can be issued for a minimun of two years, lists what they must stop doing.
 They can be told not to go to certain places or to stay away from named persons.
 It can order them not to do certain things, such as writing graffiti.

-If they breaks the terms of the order they can be fined, receive a community sentence, or may even face up to five years in prison.
+If they break the terms of the order they can be fined, receive a community sentence, or may even face up to five years in prison.